ahubi/CarND-Advanced-Lane-Lines/writeup.md

 #### Create thresholded binary image

-I used a combination of color and gradient thresholds to generate a binary image (the code for creating a thresholded binary image is located in the first code cell of my notebook, function pipeline()) Threshholding ranges are passed into function, following values are used:
+I used a combination of color and gradient thresholds to generate a binary image (the code for creating a thresholded binary image is located in the first code cell of my notebook, function pipeline().
+Threshholding ranges are passed into function, following values are used:

 ```
 def pipeline(img, s_thresh=(150, 255), sx_thresh=(20, 200),l_thresh=(50,255)):
 ```
-To achieve better results the images is converted to HLS color space in the first step.
+To achieve better results the image is converted to HLS color space in the first step.
 After that individual channels L and S are separated.
-Sobel in x direction is applied to L channel to accentuate vertical lines (lane lines).
+Sobel in x direction is applied to L channel to accentuate vertical lane lines.
 Sobel result is scaled and thresholded.
 Additionally thresholding is applied to L and S channels separately.
-At the end all three results are combined to one image by 'AND' and 'OR' operation.
+At the end all three results are combined to one binary image by 'AND' and 'OR' operation.

 ```
 combined_binary[((l_binary == 1) & (s_binary == 1) | (sxbinary==1))] = 1
 ```

-Below is an image which was processed by the function pipeline.
+Below is an image which was processed by the function pipeline().
 Compared to the undistorted colored image shown above one can see that most of the information is removed, but the important lane lines are still clearly visible.

 ![alt text][image3]